 Moonie, the oil capital of Queensland is a tiny settlement on the intersection of the Leichhardt and Moonie Highways.

 And they’re racing!
-Not an unusual call in the horseracing obsessed country, but in Moonie the highlight of the year is the Yabbie Races.
-Billed as the race that stops the outback, the Moonie Yabbie Races are a one-of-a-kind quirky country event run each March by the Moonie Sports Club.
-Race action, fashions on the field, food and live entertainment make for the best day out you’ll have all year.
+Not an unusual call in the horseracing obsessed country, but in Moonie the highlight of the year is the Yabbie Races!
+Billed as the race that stops the outback, Moonie Yabbie Races are a one-of-a-kind quirky country event run each March by the Moonie Sports Club.

-You’ll find Moonie on the crossroads of the Moonie and Leichhardt Highways.
+You’ll find Moonie on the crossroads of the Moonie Highway and Leichhardt Way.
 It is the site of Australia’s first commercial oil field.
 Established in 1961, it still operates today.
 For a small town, Moonie is a vibrant place.